Zulfiqar (film): Plot

 After Zulfiqar's death, Tony and Markaz, along with Zulfiqar's nephew Akhtar Ahmed, Laltu Das, Rani, Pavel and Tony's favourite aide Chenno Bablu go into hiding.
 Basheer calls them, asking to return on the occasion of Zulfiqar's funeral.
 At the funeral, Basheer delivers an oration defending his actions and for the moment the crowd, which have gathered outside the assassination spot to know the reasons for Zulfiqar's murder, is on the conspirators' side.
 However, Tony and Markaz, with a subtle and eloquent speech over Zulfiqar's corpse deftly turns public opinion against the assassins by manipulating the emotions of the common people.
-Tony, even as he states his intentions against it, rouses the mob to avenge Zulfiqar's murder.A Massive Gangwar is triggered and the conspirators are forced to go into hiding, but one by one Markaz, Tony and Laltu finds and kills Tribhuban, Shishir Tili, and Sinha's twin brother (whom they mistake for Sinha).
+Tony, even as he states his intentions against it, rouses the mob to avenge Zulfiqar's murder.
+A massive gang war is triggered and the conspirators are forced to go into hiding, but one by one Markaz, Tony and Laltu finds and kills Tribhuban, Shishir Tili, and Sinha's twin brother (whom they mistake for Sinha).
 Basheer reveals that his beloved wife Pariza had committed suicide under the stress of his absence after which the conspirators prepare for a gang war against the loyalists.
 That night, Zulfiqar's ghost appears to Basheer and tell him, he too will know everything when the right time comes and then once more the ghost will appear.
 Skirmishes and shootouts occur between the loyalists and the conspirators, in which Pavel, Mithilesh and Qasim are killed.
 Danish is shot during another shootout, and before his last breath he whispers something to Basheer.
 Kashinath inadvertently reveals his conspiracy against Zulfiqar to Basheer, the faking of the photographs and how he brainwashed Basheer into killing his best friend, after which Basheer informs him what Danish told him in his last moments- Kashinath is the illegitimate brother of Pariza.
 Now both of them indulges in a hand-to-hand combat, which ends when they kill each other.
 With his dying breath, Basheer again sees the ghost of Zulfiqar, as promised before.

-The remaining epilogue of the story follows the growing ambition of Akhtar, along with Markaz's relationship with Rani Talapatra, and Tony's marriage to Albeena, Akhtar's sister.
-With the Syndicate no more existing, Akhtar systematically eliminates every obstacle in his path, manipulating Markaz and Rani into committing suicide, and killing Tony, Chheno Bablu, and Transferring Laltu to another district, thus ultimately becoming the new, all-powerful gangster of the area once ruled by the Syndicate.
+The remaining part of the story follows the growing ambition of Akhtar.
+With the Syndicate no more existing, Akhtar systematically eliminates every obstacle in his path, including Tony, Markaz, Rani, Chheno and Laltu, thus ultimately becoming the new, all-powerful gangster of the area once ruled by the Syndicate.